 From Koh Mook I got the ferry from the main pier back to the mainland, which included a minivan transfer to Trang City.

-If you are continuing your island hopping there are agents all over the island selling speed boat tickets to the surrounding islands.
+If you are continuing your island hopping of the Thai islands there are agents all over the island selling speed boat tickets to the surrounding islands.